A graphic posted by some local police stations on social media implied that teachers supposedly recruit students to join communist rebels.

 In the same month, the Armed Forces of the Philippines’ Information Exchange through Facebook accused some of UP’s alumni who supposedly became NPA members that were “dead” or have been “captured” by government forces.

 Six of the alumni countered these claims and mulled to filing cyber libel and contempt charges against the military following the red-tagging.

 In 2018, Parlade also accused 18 universities and colleges—some of whom he has recently accused this year—of allegedly inciting students to rebel against the government through film screening activities as part of a “Red October” plot to oust the president.

 These were all denied by the educational institutions.

-A fact-checking organization warned that red-tagging can “can lead to warrantless arrests, torture, enforced disappearances, or extrajudicial killings” in its worst form, based on a 2012 study by the International Peace Observers Network (IPON) Philippines.
+A fact-checking organization warned that red-tagging “can lead to warrantless arrests, torture, enforced disappearances, or extrajudicial killings” in its worst form, based on a 2012 study by the International Peace Observers Network (IPON) Philippines.